pyconjp/apac-2013.pycon.jp/sphinx/source/speakers/cfp.rst

   affect whether your talk is accepted).
 - Even if your talk is accepted you will still need to buy a ticket for PyCon APAC 2013.
 We appreciate your cooperation.

-今後の予定
+Schedule
 ==========
-- Proposal Deadline: 2013年6月30日
+- Proposal Deadline: June 30 2013
-- Proposal Acceptance Deadline: 2013年7月中旬
+- Proposal Acceptance Deadline: Mid July 2013

 Call for Proposals Form
 ===============================